AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-09-12-javascript-promise-tricks.md

 };
 ```

+{% aside %}
-> Again, you could just as well use images or any other asset with `onload` and `onerror` handlers.
+  Again, you could just as well use images or any other asset with `onload` and `onerror` handlers.
 Scripts are just easier to work with for the purposes of this demo.
+{% endaside %}

 That works, and we'll get this output: